 Once you’ve decided between a water- or brine-cure, you are now ready to treat the olives.
 If using a water-cure process, place the prepared olives in a pan and cover with cold water; let sit for about a week, changing the water twice a day.
 Once the bitterness is gone, you are ready to place the olives in a brine.

-For a brine-cure, place the prepared olives in a mixture of 1 part salt to 10 parts water, making sure they’re submerged, and leave for 3 to 6 weeks, changing the brine every week and shaking the pan once a day.
+For a brine olive, place the prepared olives in a mixture of 1 part salt to 10 parts water, making sure they’re submerged, and leave for 3 to 6 weeks, changing the brine every week and shaking the pan once a day.

 Brining the Olives